openshift-metal3/dev-scripts/docs/custom-mao-and-capbm.md

 ### 2) Launch the metal3 support services in the cluster

 metal3 relies on ironic, a database, and other services that normally run inside the cluster.
 These can be launched with the script "metal3-dev/run.sh".
+The script creates a Deployment called "metal3-development" to differentiate it from the standard "metal3" deployment.

 ```sh
 ./metal3-dev/run.sh